altaga/BoT-Weave/README.md

 <img src="https://i.ibb.co/HFtF7vS/Diagram-drawio.png">

-- Sensores: Todos los sensores que se conecten a nuestra Gateway y estos solo podran subir datos a BoT Weave mediante una APIKEY.
+- Sensors: All sensors that connect to our Gateway and these will only be able to upload data to BoT Weave using an APIKEY.

-- Cloud Gateway: Un esquema comun para controlar datos desde IoT sensors es el uso de Gateways, esta comunicacion desde los sensores a la Gateway es atravez de HTTPS para mantener la seguridad en la comunicacion.
+- Cloud Gateway: A common scheme to control data from IoT sensors is the use of Gateways, this communication from the sensors to the Gateway is through HTTPS to maintain security in the communication.
 [Cloud Functions](./Cloud%20Functions/)

-- DCellar: Utilizamos el servicio de DCellar para poder realizar la subida de datos de los devices IoT como archivos a la blockchain de Greenfield y sus API para obtener los archivos hacia la plataforma web.
+- DCellar: We use the DCellar service to upload data from IoT devices as files to the Greenfield blockchain and its APIs to obtain the files to the web platform.

-- BoT Weave: Nuetra plataforma nos permite crear y gestionar las API Keys.
-Ademas de poder visualizar los datos subidos a Greenfield y los datos de los sensores en tiempo real.
+- BoT Weave: Our platform allows us to create and manage API Keys.
+In addition to being able to view the data uploaded to Greenfield and the sensor data in real time.

 # Hardware Diagrams:

-Al ser una plataforma de IoT agregamos dos dispositivos y sus especificaciones como ejemplo para mostrar que la plataforma es funcional.
+Being an IoT platform, we added two devices and their specifications as an example to show that the platform is functional.

 <img src="https://i.ibb.co/S3KRT2X/Image-3.png">

-NOTA: la plataforma no esta limitada a estos dos devices, solo son una guia rapida para que puedas implementar tus propios devices.
+NOTE: the platform is not limited to these two devices, they are only a quick guide so you can implement your own devices.

 ## Edge Driving Monitor:

 <img src="https://i.ibb.co/xsstC9K/Edge-Driving-drawio.png">

-- ESP32: Mediante este microcontrolador decodificamos las lecturas del sensor del Grove Vision AI V2 mediante I2C y ademas manejamos el cifrado de la request a la API de BoT Weave mediante HTTPS.
+- ESP32: Using this microcontroller we decode the readings from the Grove Vision AI V2 sensor through I2C and we also handle the encryption of the request to the BoT Weave API through HTTPS.

-- Grove Vision AI V2: Este sensor no permite cargar un modelo de inferencia de AI creado con Edge Impulse y correrlo de forma independiente del microcontrolador.
-Asi como poder leerlo desde el microcontrolador mediante I2C.
+- Grove Vision AI V2: This sensor does not allow loading an AI inference model created with Edge Impulse and running it independently of the microcontroller.
+As well as being able to read it from the microcontroller using I2C.

 ## Environment Monitor:

 <img src="https://i.ibb.co/Lx52MJ0/Environment-Sensor-drawio.png">

-- ESP32: Mediante este microcontrolador decodificamos las lecturas del sensor Grove SHT40 y ademas manejamos el cifrado de la request a la API de BoT Weave mediante HTTPS.
+- ESP32: Using this microcontroller we decode the readings from the Grove SHT40 sensor and also handle the encryption of the request to the BoT Weave API through HTTPS.

-- SHT40: Este sensor permite la lectura de datos de Temperatura y Humedad relativa en el ambiente mediante protocolo I2C.
+- SHT40: This sensor allows the reading of Temperature and Relative Humidity data in the environment using the I2C protocol.

 # BoT Weave Platform:

-Nuestra plataforma web provee todas las herramientas para facilitar a los usuarios le creacion y desarollo de devices IoT conectados a la Blockchain gracias a BNB Greenfield con DCellar.
+Our web platform provides all the tools to facilitate users' creation and development of IoT devices connected to the Blockchain thanks to BNB Greenfield with DCellar.

 <img src="https://i.ibb.co/k3Wf6C6/Image.png">

 ## Connect Page:

-La pagina de conexion es muy sencilla gracias a Web3Modal, el cual es un componente de WalletConnect que permite realizar operaciones y gestion de las wallets con la plataforma.
+The connection page is very simple thanks to Web3Modal, which is a component of WalletConnect that allows you to carry out operations and manage wallets with the platform.

 <img src="https://i.ibb.co/N2BHJVv/Screenshot-2024-05-18-121310.png">

-Somos compatibles con todas las wallets populares de mercado, sin embargo esta tiene que tener configurada correctamente BNB Greefield Mainnet.
+We are compatible with all popular wallets on the market, however it must have BNB Greefield Mainnet configured correctly.

 <img src="https://i.ibb.co/WDFjpr3/Screenshot-2024-05-18-121321.png">

-Para inicar sesion deberas realizar una sign de nuestro mensaje de inicio de sesion para confirmar tu identidad y ownership de la address.
+To log in you must take a sig from our login message to confirm your identity and ownership of the address.

 <img src="https://i.ibb.co/JFxp4GB/Screenshot-2024-05-18-121353.png">

 ## Account Page:

-La account page es la primera pagina que todos los usuarios van a poder visualizar una vez hagan login a nuestra dApp, en esta podras ver un resumen de tu cuenta, tanto el balance en BNB Greenfield, los devices que esten subiendo datos a la plataforma y la cantidad de archivos.
+The account page is the first page that all users will be able to view once they log in to our dApp, in this you will be able to see a summary of your account, both the balance in BNB Greenfield, the devices that are uploading data to the platform and the number of files.

 <img src="https://i.ibb.co/QCvKThk/Screenshot-2024-05-18-121412.png">

 ## Devices:

-La pagina de devices nos permite visualizar los datos enviados desde los devices IoT hacia la plataforma, por ahora nuestra pagina tiene dos tipos de graficas configurables, Gauge y Detection.
+The devices page allows us to view the data sent from the IoT devices to the platform, for now our page has two types of configurable graphs, Gauge and Detection.

 ### Gauge:

-En la seccion de key, tendras que escribir la key que hayas utilizado para mandar los datos IoT hacia la plataforma, en este caso el environment sensor manda los datos como un JSON y estos datos se pueden configurar como valores absolutos o porcentajes.
+In the key section, you will have to write the key that you have used to send the IoT data to the platform, in this case the environment sensor sends the data as a JSON and this data can be configured as absolute values or percentages.

 <img src="https://i.ibb.co/R3JFj7V/Screenshot-2024-05-18-121449.png">